5v1988/kanstructor/README.md

         state: enabled
  ```

- — A test file can contain more than one tests, however our recommendation is to have a few of them, organised by some commonalities
+ — A test file can have more than one tests, however our recommendation is to have a few of them, organised by some commonalities

  — A test folder `tests` can contain several test files; No limits

+— The high-level blocks — Arrange, Act and Assert, contain a sequence of steps to perform certain actions during testing.